Generic Name: lomitapide (loe-MI-ta-pide)

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly to lower your bad cholesterol levels and to decide if you should continue to take it.
 Blood tests may be needed to check for unwanted effects.

 Using lomitapide while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
+Use an effective form of birth control to keep from getting pregnant during treatment and for at least 2 weeks after your last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 You must have a negative pregnancy test before you will be allowed to take lomitapide.
 If you miss a period while you are using lomitapide, tell your doctor right away.